-Essential services such as groceries, pharmacies, gas stations, farmers markets, food banks, convenience stores and delivery restaurants remained open.
-As did banks, local government offices that provide services and law enforcement agencies.
+On the list of entities allowed to stay open were groceries, pharmacies, gas stations, farmers markets, food banks, convenience stores, delivery restaurants, banks, some local government offices and law enforcement agencies.

 California also benefited from strong and early public health awareness campaigns and a sprawling demography compared to more densely populated places such as New York City, said Dr. Robert David Siegel, a microbiology and immunology professor at Stanford University.

-Wachter said California’s efforts have been bold and controversial but appear to be working.
+California’s efforts have been bold and controversial but appear to be working, Wachter said last week.

 CNN’s Eliott C. McLaughlin and Cheri Mossburg contributed to this report.